Rahil-An-Analyst/Regression-Analysis/Project_1_King_County_House_Sales_Price_Prediction/README.md

 ## How to Use
 - **Setup**: Requires R and relevant packages (`stats`, `MASS`).
-- **Usage**: Run `FinalProject.Rmd` in RStudio to generate the full analysis report.
+- **Usage**: Run `RegressionProject1.Rmd` in RStudio to generate the full analysis report.
 Ensure you download and update the location of the `kc_house_data.csv` in the Rmd before running.

 ## Files
 - `README.md`: This file.
-- `FinalProject.Rmd`: The R Markdown file containing code and analysis.
+- `RegressionProject1.Rmd`: The R Markdown file containing code and analysis.
-- `FinalProject.html`: HTML report of the analysis.
+- `RegressionProject1.html`: HTML report of the analysis.
 - `kc_house_data.csv`: The filtered dataset used for modeling.

 ## License